bradosia/mingw-w64-x86_64-shared-poppler/readme.md

-# SQLite3 static libraries for MinGW64
+# Poppler shared libraries for MinGW64
-Includes a static library linked test program in windows with MinGW64 compiler.
-All static libraries are prebuilt for linking.
+Includes a shared library linked test program in windows with MinGW64 compiler.
+All shared libraries are prebuilt and included with the executable.

 Features demonstrated:
 * Create a Table